MarchalLab/gonetic/README.md

-# GoNetic binary
+# GoNetic 2

+GoNetic 2 is a tool to identify subnetworks of interest in a gene interaction network using mutation and expression data.
+It applies NSGA-II optimization to select subnetworks that are both relevant to the omics data and consistent with the network structure.

+GoNetic 2 is a complete rewrite of the original tool.
+It introduces support for expression data and a revised subnetwork selection procedure.
+The core idea remains unchanged: omics data is mapped to a network; paths of interest are identified and compiled into a logical formula; subnetworks are then evaluated for the presence of these paths using that formula.

+The original GoNetic version (v1.0.0) is still available under tag `v1.0.0` in this repository.

-This repository contains a static binary of GoNetic for 64-bit linux.
+This repository contains a static binary of GoNetic for 64-bit linux, the source code is also provided.

-The binary in this repository is only licensed for non-commercial academic use.
+The binary and code in this repository is only licensed for non-commercial academic use.

 ### requirements and setup
+One of the following is required to run GoNetic:
- - 64-bit linux
+ - 64-bit linux to use the provided binary
+ - Go 1.23+ to build the source code, see [Go installation instructions](https://go.dev/doc/install) for details on how to install Go.

+The following additional requirements are needed to run GoNetic:
  - c2d compiler [1]:
    - We are in no way affiliated with the c2d project.
 See the c2d manual for licensing information of the c2d compiler: "The c2d compiler is licensed only for non–commercial, research and educational use."
    - Get the linux binary `c2d_linux` here: <http://reasoning.cs.ucla.edu/c2d/>, place it in the `etc/` directory, and set execution permissions (e.g. `chmod u+x c2d_linux`)
-   - Install `libc6:i386` because the c2d binary is a 32-bit executable
+   - You might have to install `libc6:i386` or a similar compatibility library to run the c2d binary on your system, since it is a 32-bit binary.

 ### usage
 `./gonetic QTL -h`